Improved bounds on Fourier entropy and Min-entropy: Abstract

-An important consequence of resolving the FEI conjecture is the long-standing conjecture of Mansour~\cite{Mansour95}.
-We show that a weaker question than the FEI conjecture would already imply Mansour's conjecture: is $\ent(\hat{f}^2)\leq C\cdot \min\{\certificate^0(f),\certificate^1(f)\}$?, where $\certificate^0(f)$ and $\certificate^1(f)$ are the zero and one certificate complexities of $f$ respectively. \item Our third contribution is to understand better an implication of the FEI conjecture relating to the structure of polynomials that $1/3$-approximate a Boolean function on the Boolean cube.
-We pose a conjecture: no \emph{flat polynomial} (whose non-zero Fourier coefficients have the same magnitude) of degree $d$ and sparsity $2^{\omega(d)}$ can $1/3$-approximate a Boolean function.
+\item Our third contribution is to better understand implications of the FEI conjecture for the structure of polynomials that $1/3$-approximate a Boolean function on the Boolean cube.
+We pose a conjecture$\colon$ no \emph{flat polynomial} (whose non-zero Fourier coefficients have the same magnitude) of degree $d$ and sparsity $2^{\omega(d)}$ can $1/3$-approximate a Boolean function.
 This conjecture is known to be true assuming FEI and we prove the conjecture unconditionally (i.e., without assuming the FEI conjecture) for a class of polynomials.
-We finally discuss an intriguing connection between our conjecture and the constant for the Bohnenblust-Hille inequality, which has been extensively studied in functional analysis. \end{itemize}
+We discuss an intriguing connection between our conjecture and the constant for the Bohnenblust-Hille inequality, which has been extensively studied in functional analysis. \end{enumerate}